 Andalucian Parliament

-The Andalucian Parliament designates 9 Senators (in proportion to number of members of each parliamentary group.)
+The Andalucian Parliament also designates 9 (national) Senators (in proportion to number of members of each parliamentary group.)
 More>

 President of Andalucia

 The president of Andalucia is elected by the deputies of the Andalucian Parliament, and invested by the King of Spain.
-He chooses his 'Consejeros' and assigns executive responsibilities.
-The president is "chief exexutive" of Andalucia and also represents the face of Andalucia both internaly and externally.
+The president chooses their 'Consejeros' and assigns executive responsibilities.
+The president is "chief executive" of Andalucia and also represents the face of Andalucia both internaly and externally.
 The president is responsible to the Andalucian Parliament an can call elections and referendums with the approval of the Spanish Cortes (Parliaments).
 The official residence it the Palacio de San Telmo in Seville.
+More>

 Government of Andalucia

-The executive cabinet or "Consejo de Gobierno de la Junta de Andalucia" is comprised fo the President of Andalucia, Vice Presidents and 'Consejeros'. (as distinct from 'Ministeros' in the national government.
-Translation to English is often confusing as they are neither Ministers nor local Councilors).
+The executive cabinet or "Consejo de Gobierno de la Junta de Andalucia" is presided over by the President of Andalucia, and includes Vice Presidents and 'Consejeros'. (distinct from 'Ministeros' (Ministers) in the national government or Concejales (Councilors) in local government)